 Michelle happily attended the inaugural year of CelloBeat, a week-long intensive summer course taught by the incredible master of contemporary cello styles, Mark Summer.
 She plans to return as much as she can.

 Michelle pursued further education at the Berklee College of Music in Boston, MA.
 She was able to attend thanks to the North American Tour Scholarship, which covered her major expenses.
-She studied cello with Eugene Friesen and earned an Artist Diploma in Contemporary Writing and Production.
+She studied with Eugene Friesen and Sara Caswell, earning an Artist Diploma in Contemporary Writing and Production.
 Her other notable mentors are Lee Abe, Ken Zolot of MIT, Jane Potter, and Alain Mallet.
 She played in the contemporary string quartet under the tutelage of Darol Anger.

 While she attended Berklee, she was selected to participate in a dual enrollment seminar at MIT to study Virtual Reality technologies, and was part of one of the first teams to explore the possibilities of visual immersion technology in music and music education.